nitrictech/docs/docs/reference/python/v0/collection/collection-doc.md

 ---
 title: Python - collection.doc()
-description: Get a reference to a document in the collection.
+description: Reference for Nitric's Python library - Get a reference to a document in the collection.
 ---

 Get a reference to a document in the collection.